Mayu-I/Pong-game-project-02/README.md

 ## Features

-- Two players can play👬.
+- Two players can play👬

-- First to get 10 points wins🙌.
+- Set points by yourselves🙌

-- You can reduce another player's points by shooting fire🔥.
+- You can reduce another player's points by shooting fire🔥

-- Ball's size are changing every time balls are made🎾.
+- Ball's size are changing every time balls are made🎾

-- After any one of players reached 5 points, number of balls are increased😲.
+- After any one of players reached half points, number of balls are increased😲

 ## How to play